visionmedia/masteringnode/chapters/modules.md

 ## Creating Modules

-Lets create a utility module named _utilities_, which will contain a `merge()` function to copy the properties of one object to another.
+Lets create a utility module named _utils_, which will contain a `merge()` function to copy the properties of one object to another.
 Typically in a browser, or environment without CommonJS module support, this may look similar to below, where `utils` is a global variable.
 Although namespacing can lower the chance of collisions, it can still become an issue, and when further namespacing is applied it can look flat-out silly.

-    var utilities = {};
+    var utils = {};
-	utilities.merge = function(obj, other) {};
+	utils.merge = function(obj, other) {};

 CommonJS modules remove this conflict by "wrapping" the contents of a JavaScript file with a closure similar to what is shown below, however more pseudo globals are available to the module, not just `exports`, `require`, and `module`.
 The `exports` object is then returned when a user invokes `require('utils')`.